 5. Mixing styles is ok, but too much can be chaotic

-Mixing different styles of furniture or vintage pieces is an art, rather than a science, so there aren’t set rules.
+Mixing different styles of furniture or vintage pieces is an art, rather than a science, so there aren’t set rules to modern vintage interior design.
 Contrast is good, but too much can feel incoherent.
 Look at the characteristics of your pieces - so the silhouette, proportions, textures, the material and colour - and focus on which of these elements complement each other or contrast pleasingly, rather than getting hung up on the era.

 Andrew Griffiths is an Interior Designer based in London.
 His studio, Andrew Jonathan Design offers remote design consultancy for an accessible way to make the most of your space.
 Find out more at www.andrewjonathan.design or @AndrewJonathanDesign